michmattera/vet-seed/README.md

 </details>

-Then the developer create a structural map based on importance and on how to calcolate everything.
+Then the developer creates a structural map based on importance and on how to calculate everything.

-The structure was then divide in two main sections:
+The structure was then divided in two main sections:
 1. General info = Where the user will just get information
-2. Main section = Where the user will insert data and get back result
+2. Main section = Where the user will insert data and get back the result

 <details>
 <summary>Map structure</summary>